CNES at Europe's Spaceport

 The Centre national d'études spatiales (CNES) was founded in 1961 by the French Government to elaborate, propose and execute its space policy.
 Since then CNES has been a major player in Europe's space endeavours.

-For 30 years CNES has ensured the project management of the Ariane programme by collaborating with European researchers and industry.
+For more than 40 years, CNES has ensured the project management of the Ariane programme by collaborating with European researchers and industry.
 The tasks of CNES are to:

 - maintain and develop the infrastructure